What’s a metatile?¶

 The most significant advantage of metatiling is to avoid duplicating the labeling of features that span more than one tile.
 Road labeling is an example of this, but any line or polygon can exist at the edge of a tile boundary, and thus be labeled once on each tile.

 Metatiling may also achieve better overall performance.
-It is usually quicker for the WMS backend to generate one large image rather than many small ones, since the WMS would only incur the overhead associated with one request.
+It is usually faster for the WMS backend to generate one large image rather than many small ones, since the WMS would only incur the overhead associated with one request.

 Why not use metatiles?¶